-The quark-gluon plasma (QGP), which consists of deconfined quarks and gluons, is a place in which anomaly-induced transport would be taking place.
+The quark-gluon plasma (QGP), which consists of deconfined quarks and gluons, is considered to be a good place to test anomalous transport effects.
 The QGP is experimentally produced in heavy-ion collisions at Relativistic Heavy Ion Collider (RHIC) in BNL, and Large Hadron Collider (LHC) in CERN.
-Through the analysis of the collision experiments, it has been revealed that the QGP behaves like a perfect fluid \cite{Adams:2005dq,Adcox:2004mh,Romatschke:2007mq,Song:2010mg}.
+Through the analysis of the collision experiments, the QGP is found to behave like an almost perfect fluid \cite{Adams:2005dq,Adcox:2004mh,Romatschke:2007mq,Song:2010mg}.
 Since two charged nuclei collide at very high energy, extremely strong magnetic fields are created in off-central collisions, along which vector and axial currents flow due to CME/CSE \cite{Vilenkin:1980fu,Fukushima:2008xe, Son:2004tq,Metlitski:2005pr}.
 Recently, it has been theoretically discovered that interplay between CME and CSE results in a novel type of the gapless excitation, called the chiral magnetic wave (CMW) \cite{Kharzeev:2010gd}.
 The CMW is a charge propagating wave along magnetic fields.
 It brings a charge quadrupole deformation in the QGP, which could be used as an experimental signal of anomalous transport effects \cite{Burnier:2011bf,Burnier:2012ae}.
-The results of linearized calculations in an uniform static temperature seem to be consistent with experimental data \cite{Wang:2012qs,Ke:2012qb}.
+The results of linearized calculations in a uniform static temperature seem to be consistent with experimental data \cite{Wang:2012qs,Ke:2012qb}.
 However, linearization procedure is by no means justified since it lacks the dynamics of the QGP fluid which is crucially important in order to compare theoretical calculations with experimental data.
 Thus, in order to assess the contribution from the anomalous transport in the QGP, fully non-linear numerical simulations of anomalous hydrodynamics are indispensable, which have not been performed yet.